ga-wdi-pvd/ruby-diagnostic/README.md

 ```

 ### Question 7
-What are ALL the values that evaluate to "falsy" in Ruby?
+What are the values that evaluate to "falsy" in Ruby?

  ```text
  Your answer here